How Does Anxiety Relate to Depression?

 Dr. Mike outdoor photo

 Dr. Mike Ghali, owner of Individual and Couples Therapy, has been practicing therapy for over 20 years.
-He recently moved to Colorado Springs, CO with his family.
-While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule telehealth sessions with Dr. Mike from anywhere in Colorado or Florida.
+While physically located in Colorado Springs, Colorado, where he holds in-person sessions, you can also schedule virtual sessions with Dr. Mike from any state that has enacted PSYPACT legislation.
+Learn more in the FAQs.

-If you’d like to schedule a free 15-minute consultation call INC Therapy, please click here., then click Schedule, and choose the available time that works best for you and your partner.
+If you’d like to schedule a free 15-minute consultation call INC Therapy, please click Schedule Free Phone Consultation at the top of the page.
 If you have any questions, don’t hesitate to contact Dr. Mike at info@inctherapy.org.
 Please do not include sensitive clinical information in emails.